 Michael Smith is a full time lecturer in the Information Technology Management area.
 Smith develops and delivers courses at Georgia Tech in business data communications, systems analysis and design, project management, and various development tools.
 For over ten years he has also delivered occasional courses in information systems at the ESC-Clermont (now France Business School) in Clermont-Ferrand, France.

 Smith is a liaison between the ITM faculty and students of Georgia Tech and the business community, promoting employment and service opportunities for students and creating ways for business people, students and faculty to interact through case competitions, professional development, and club activities.
+In recognition of his teaching and other activities, in Spring 2015, Smith received the CETL Undergraduate Educator Award, which recognizes the outstanding contributions of non-tenure-track faculty.

 Before working in higher education, Smith was a systems analyst and programmer with expertise in production planning and inventory control in the textiles and apparel industries.
 He also wrote and maintained systems to support custom kitting/picking/packing, order entry, bill of materials, MRP, DRP, forecasting, sourcing, cash application, accounts receivable, and payroll.